2020 AIME II Solutions

 Solution:

-Let the tangent lengths from to the incircle be Then and The middle equations give and so with and this yields If is the inradius, the interior angle at a vertex with tangent length satisfies and the half-angles sum to half of
+Let the tangent lengths from and to the incircle be and Then and The middle equations give and so with and this yields If is the inradius, the interior angle at a vertex with tangent length satisfies and the half-angles sum to half of

 Let and Then and since we get With the identity becomes and substituting and clearing denominators gives so or For every half-angle is well under so the half-angle sum falls far short of this root is extraneous.
 Hence